nchase/css/on-collapsing-margins.md

 Here's a codepen with two simple blocks with `1em` vertical margin: http://codepen.io/nchase/pen/dPdepa.

 If you add `display: inline-block` to the ruleset, you'll see that the margins will cease to collapse.

+Similarly, if you're able to add vertical `padding` to an element against the affected margin, you will also see the margin cease to collapse.